oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

 * Configure Apache and PHP 7 on your instance.
 * Connect to your instance from the internet.

-Here is a simplified diagram of the setup for your Linux VM.
+Here's a simplified diagram for setting up your Linux VM.

 ![] ![]({% imgx aligncenter assets/apache-php-ubuntu-Apache_Diagram.png 1200 578 "" "Within OCI is the Compute VM, connected to the VCN, connected to the Internet" %})